Home » Information » Food and Drink

 The unique and iconic Aussie dishes include:

-Though sometimes you will find kangaroo in menus, crocodile is an option only in Queensland and Northern Territories.
+Though sometimes you will find kangaroo in menus across the country (it is a lean meat option), crocodile is an option only in Queensland and Northern Territories.
 Although emu is approved for consumption as “poultry”, only tourists seem to be interested in such dishes.
 The wonderful local seafood is a favorite both of tourists and locals although the dishes are offered as “fusion” of French, Italian and Asian cuisine.

 Adelaide, Melbourne and Sydney have the reputation for best restaurants and high quality dishes.